How I Lost 80 Pounds and Kept It Off: Fran’s Plan

 It was at this point I decided that the only way I was going to succeed was to come up with a plan of my own and hope that it would work for me.
 The first thing I did was write down all of the foods that I knew were low in cholesterol and that I would enjoy eating on a daily basis.
 What is the point of creating my own plan if I wasn’t going to enjoy the food that would help me lose weight?

 The second thing I did was hide the scale and put it where I would not feel tempted to weigh myself.
 When you weigh yourself every day and nothing happens you tend to feel that the scale is you’re enemy and nothing that you do is going to make you look better.

 I wrote a list of all of the foods that I enjoy eating and went to work to see if they were on the Heart Association’s list of heart-healthy foods before I began writing my plan.
 Please remember that this is not a diet, nor is I a dietician, but this plan did work for me and maybe it will help you to lose weight and feel better in general

 Before starting this plan of eating I could barely walk down the street or up a small hill without having to stop and catch my breath or sit down on a bench.
 I am too young and have too much energy to feel like that.

-The first thing I did was to start walking everyday for least 35 to 40 minutes.
+The first thing I did was to start walking every day for at least 35 to 40 minutes.
 I knew that without some type of exercise all the dieting in the world would not help.
-I also needed to pick the same time everyday to walk in order to develop a schedule that would suit me.
+I also needed to pick the same time every day to walk in order to develop a schedule that would suit me.
 After about a month I was able to walk at least 45 minutes without getting tired and increased the amount of time I walk to one hour a day.

 This is the plan that I came up with and that I stuck to for over 2 years.